• +44 7391 388154

 • Stratford Upon Avon and the Royal Shakespeare Theatre and Company.

-Participants can also elect to take the optional 4-day Excursion Development of British Landscapes depending on availability of places (see appropriate document in this pack).
+Participants will also take the 4-day Excursion to Wales as an interdisciplinary field trip (see appropriate document in this pack).

 Assessment and Credit